flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 ??? tip "Test With Only the A32NX Add-on in Community"
     ### Test With Only the A32NX Add-on in Community

-    !!! error "**This is the most important troubleshooting step for Microsoft Flight Simulator!!**"
+    !!! danger "**This is the most important troubleshooting step for Microsoft Flight Simulator!!**"

     To make sure the issue you are experiencing is not caused by a conflict with other add-ons or liveries
     ***remove everything (really everything!) from your [Community Folder](#community-folder-content)** and perform